council & constitution

 I. The Council shall be the Officers and three elected ordinary members.
 The three ordinary members, one of whom should normally be a registered trainee, will be proposed, seconded and elected by members of the Society.

 II.
-The Council shall have the power to co-opt additional members of Council including the person responsible for local organisation of the Annual Scientific Meeting, the organiser of the External Quality Assurance scheme and the Specialty Adviser to the Royal College of Pathologists.
+The Council shall have the power to co-opt additional members of Council including the person responsible for local organisation of the Annual Scientific Meeting, the organiser of the External Quality Assurance scheme, Webmaster and the Specialty Advisers to the Royal College of Pathologists (OMFP and ENT).
 Co-opted members of Council shall normally serve one year in the first instance and will be eligible for annual reappointment thereafter.
 Co-opted members shall be non-voting members of Council.

 III.
 Nominations for the three elected ordinary members must be proposed and seconded in writing and countersigned by the nominee and received by the Secretary at least four weeks before the Annual General Meeting.

 IV.
-The election of the three elected ordinary members shall be by ballot at an Annual General Meeting.
+The election of the three elected ordinary members shall be by ballot and ratified at an Annual General Meeting.

 V. Elected ordinary members shall normally hold Office until the third Annual General Meeting following their election but in the first instance one shall hold Office until the first Annual General Meeting following his/her election and another until the second Annual General Meeting following his/her election.